ManageIQ/manageiq-documentation/_includes/configuration.md

 ## Configuring {{ site.data.product.title_short }}

-After installing {{ site.data.product.title_short }} and run it for the first time, you must perform some basic configuration.
-To configure
-{{ site.data.product.title_short }}, you must complete these steps:
+After installing {{ site.data.product.title_short }} and running it for the first time, you must perform some basic configuration.
+You must complete these steps:

 1. Add a disk to the infrastructure that is hosting your appliance.